symfony/symfony-docs/components/dependency_injection/autowiring.rst

         $container->setDefinition('foo', $fooDefinition);

-Alternatively, the list of method to use for dependency injection can be configured explicitly:
+Alternatively, the list of methods to use for dependency injection can be configured explicitly:

 .. configuration-block::